- The First-Time Skydiving Experience

 The more you educate yourself about skydiving equipment and procedures before you arrive on the day of your first skydive, the lower you can expect your heart rate to be when you approach that airplane.
 Knowing about what to expect from your first skydive has the almost miraculous power to turn skydiving anxiety into skydiving excitement!

 Case in point: Did you know that every parachute system used in skydiving has not one but two parachutes inside?
-The backup parachute (called a “reserve”) is taken out, inspected and re-packed by a professional, federally-certified rigger every 180 days.
+The backup parachute (called a “reserve”) is taken out, inspected, and re-packed by a professional, federally-certified rigger every 180 days.
 In addition to that, there’s an automatic activation device (which we abbreviate to “AAD”) — a tiny computer that’s designed to deploy that backup parachute if for any reason at all the instructor is unable to do so themselves.

 Fear is vital.
 It’s part of our evolution for a reason!
 From an evolutionary standpoint, it simply makes sense to have a physical aversive reaction to things that have the potential to hurt us.
 We often need physical reminders to consider the results of our actions.
 After all: Any animal that bumbles through life sans fear is probably not going to make it long enough to perpetuate the species.

 All that being said: Fear is not our master.
 And all fear is certainly not created equal.
-Even though they’re remarkably similar in a physiologically sense, fear in the face of a hungry mountain lion and fear backstage at the talent show when the announcer is beckoning you out are different beasts indeed.
+Even though they’re remarkably similar in a physiological sense, fear in the face of a hungry mountain lion and fear backstage at the talent show when the announcer is beckoning you out are different beasts indeed.
 Fear will make sure you take anti-mountain-lion action, but you probably shouldn’t blow a whistle and climb the nearest tree at the talent show.
 (Unless your talent is stand-up comedy, in which case we hope for your sake the tree is an on-stage prop.)

 The mental muscles that control your fear need to be strengthened like any others — and skydiving is a uniquely perfect place to do just that.
 Since skydiving is — statistically speaking — actually safer than commuting, the sky is a fantastic place to take your nerves out for a weight-lifting sesh.
 And, as with most workouts, repeated visits to the “gym” will reliably tone those responses over time.